 You can read an extract from the novel below.

 Extract from Chapter 2 - Alone with Herself

-"Eve wondered how it could possibly be enough, this endless parade of days and weeks, that framed a picture of domestic routine, kitchens, bedrooms and offices, smiles and kisses, falling on distant upturned faces.
+"Eve wondered how it could possibly be enough, this endless parade of days and weeks, that framed a picture of domestic routines; kitchens, bedrooms and offices, smiles and kisses, falling on distant upturned faces.
 Moving through life, moving through the days, not realising that this was life, today in the kitchen cooking dinner, today in the bedroom making love, today in the office absorbed in a meeting or racing to meet a deadline.
-They waited until tomorrow for the intensity, assuming it would arrive, believing in the happiness that always lay glimmering in the distance, just within their reach.
+They waited until tomorrow for the intensity, assuming it would arrive, believing in the happiness that always lay glimmering in the distance, seemingly just within their reach.
 Then Friday arrived and the sense of freedom it brought, reminded them of all they wanted to be.
-The weekend seemed rich with possibilities.
-Yet Saturday morning would often find them lying in bed, exhausted from the working week, the kitchen needed cleaning and there was washing to hang out to dry, maybe they would go out later.
+The weekend seemed rich with possibilities, yet Saturday morning would often find them lying in bed, exhausted from the working week, the kitchen needed cleaning and there was washing to hang out to dry, maybe they would go out later.
 The passion and intensity lay just around the corner, just around the mound of ironing waiting to be done, or the newspaper that was so inviting.

 On most days, Eve would find herself strangely hypnotised by the familiar conversations going on around her.
 Their connecting lines seemed the very fabric of life itself.
 Yet she knew that something vital was missing.
 Life was flowing within and around these connecting lines, defying definition.